titusn/supermarket-kata-practice/readme.md

 # Supermarket Kata

 This is a variation of a popular kata described in http://codekata.com/kata/kata01-supermarket-pricing/.
-The aim of the exercise is to build automated tests for this code, refactor it, and add a new feature.

 The supermarket has a catalog with different types of products (rice, apples, milk, toothbrushes,...).
 Each product has a price, and the total price of the shopping cart is the total of all the prices of the items.
 You get a receipt that details the items you've bought, the total price and any discounts that were applied.